adobeio/adobeio-documentation/events/using/cc-asset-event-setup.md

     ![Webtask home page](../../img/CCA_Events_06.png "Webtask home page")

-3. Select &ldquo;Create a new one&rdquo;.
-Once you focus on &ldquo;Webtask Function&rdquo;, the dialog expands to offer you a choice of creating an empty one, or selecting a template.
+3. Select **Create a new one**.
+Once you focus on &ldquo;Webtask Function&rdquo;, the dialog expands to offer you a choice of creating an empty one or selecting a template.

     ![Creating an empty webtask](../../img/CCA_Events_07.png "Creating an empty webtask")